1985 Austrian diethylene glycol wine scandal: Diethylene glycol

-DEG was otherwise used as an industrial chemical or as antifreeze, although ethylene glycol is more common for that application.
+DEG was otherwise used as an industrial chemical.
 Adulteration of products with DEG has led to thousands of deaths worldwide since the first recorded case: the Elixir sulfanilamide incident in 1937.
-Most of the recalled wines contained up to a few grams of DEG per litre (and many only a fraction of a gram), which meant that dozens of bottles would have to be consumed in a limited period of time to reach the lethal dose of approximately 40 grams.
-However, in one record-setting wine (a 1981 Welschriesling Beerenauslese from Burgenland) 48 grams per litre was detected, which meant that the consumption of a single bottle could have been lethal.
-Also, long-term consumption of DEG is known to damage the kidney, liver and brain.
+DEG was commonly misconceived of as being ethylene glycol, which is what is commonly understood as antifreeze, and is more toxic.
+Most of the recalled wines contained up to a few grams of DEG per litre (and many only a fraction of a gram), which meant that dozens of bottles would have to be consumed in a limited period to reach the lethal dose of approximately 40 grams.
+However, in one record-setting wine (a 1981 Welschriesling Beerenauslese from Burgenland), 48 grams per litre was detected, which meant that the consumption of a single bottle could have been lethal.
+Also, long-term consumption of DEG is known to damage the kidney, liver, and brain.

 Discovery

 The first wine discovered to contain DEG was a 1983 Ruster Auslese from a supermarket in Stuttgart, analysed on June 27, 1985.
-Domestic wine fraud involving illegal sweetening had occurred earlier in West Germany, and had led to investigations and prosecution of the winemakers involved.
-What made the 1985 finds very different was that a toxic compound had been used, and subsequent sampling indicated that a significant number of different bottlings were part of this dangerous adulteration scheme.
+Domestic wine fraud involving illegal sweetening had occurred earlier in West Germany and had led to investigations and prosecution of the winemakers involved.
+What made the 1985 findings very different was that a toxic compound had been used, and subsequent sampling indicated that many different bottlings were part of this dangerous adulteration scheme.
 Therefore, unlike cases of simple sweetening, the 1985 DEG findings immediately took the proportion of a full-scale scandal requiring action by federal authorities in both West Germany and Austria.
 On July 9, the Federal Ministry of Health in Bonn issued an official health warning against the consumption of Austrian wines.
 The findings immediately made headlines in West German media, and from there were cabled out throughout the world.

 Market consequences

-From mid-July onwards, it was almost impossible to sell Austrian wine on any export market.
-Some countries like Switzerland and France confiscated thousands of bottles, and Japan introduced a ban on the import and sale of all Austrian wines on July 29, 1985, and in many other countries Austrian wines were removed from shelves by wine dealers.
+From mid-July onward, selling Austrian wine on any export market was almost impossible.
+Some countries like Switzerland and France confiscated thousands of bottles, and Japan introduced a ban on the import and sale of all Austrian wines on July 29, 1985.
+In many other countries, wine dealers removed Austrian wines from shelves.

-From a pre-1985 level of around 45 million liters per year, exports immediately fell to one-tenth, or around 4.4 million liters in 1986.
-They stayed at approximately the same level until 1989, and were slightly higher in 1990–97, but still well below pre-1985 levels.
+From a pre-1985 level of around 45 million liters per year, exports immediately fell to one-tenth or roughly 4.4 million liters in 1986.
+They stayed at approximately the same level until 1989 and were slightly higher in 1990–97, but still well below pre-1985 levels.
 Not until 2001 did the export volume, at just over 50 million liters, match the old level.
-It thus took the Austrian wine industry fifteen years to regain its former position in terms of export volume, despite optimistic predictions from some quarters in Austria that it would all be forgotten in other countries in one year's time.
+It thus took the Austrian wine industry fifteen years to regain its former position in terms of export volume, despite optimistic predictions from some quarters in Austria that it would all be forgotten in other countries in one year.